jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Sahuagin.md

 RacialMods:
 Languages: Aquan, Common; speak with sharks
 SQ:
+SpecialAbilities:
+  Blood Frenzy (Ex): >
-SpecialAbilities: Blood Frenzy (Ex) Once per day, a sahuagin that takes damage in combat can fly into a frenzy in the following round.
+    Once per day, a sahuagin that takes damage in combat can fly into a frenzy in the following round.
 It gains +2 Constitution and +2 Strength, but takes a -2 penalty to its AC.
 The frenzy lasts as long as the battle or 1 minute, whichever is shorter.
-Speak with Sharks (Su) A sahuagin can communicate telepathically with sharks to a distance of 150 feet.
+  Speak with Sharks (Su): >
+    A sahuagin can communicate telepathically with sharks to a distance of 150 feet.
 This communication is limited to simple concepts, such as "come here," "defend me," or "attack this target."
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: